Solar plane lands in Egypt on penultimate leg of world tour

 Solar Impulse flies without a drop of fuel, its four engines powered solely by energy collected from more than 17,000 solar cells in its wings.
 Surplus power is stored in batteries during the day to keep the plane aloft on long-distance flights.

-The carbon fiber plane, with a wingspan exceeding that of a Boeing 747 and the weight of a family car, is unlikely to set speed records.
-It can climb to about 8,500 meters (28,000 feet) and cruise at 55-100 kph (34-62 mph).
+The carbon fibre plane, with a wingspan exceeding that of a Boeing 747 and the weight of a family car, is unlikely to set speed records.
+It can climb to about 8,500 metres (28,000 feet) and cruise at 55-100 kilometres per hour (34-62 mph).